Elections Division Home

-Primary Elections are party specific; voters narrow down the candidates to the top two regardless of party.
-It is in the General Election in November, 2020, that voters can vote for either candidate regardless of party affiliation.
+Primary Elections are party specific; voters narrow down the candidates to the top two for the General Election in November, 2020.
+That is when voters can vote for either candidate regardless of party affiliation.
+The top two may be from the same party.

-Simply writing in a name of a party candidate for president that you want to vote for on a ballot is not allowed by law.
+Simply writing in a name of a party candidate for president that you want to vote for on a NO PARTY PREFERENCE ballot is not allowed by law.

 Call if you have questions: 530-283-6256 or 1-844-676-VOTE.